rmrk-team/rmrk-docs/docs/syncing.md

 ## Syncing from scratch

-While it's very useful to have a locally running Kusama node at all times for various development experiments, this process is not recommended unless you have a lot of time.
+While it's very useful to have a locally running Kusama node at all times for various development experiments, this process is not recommended unless you have a lot of time and disk space.

 The full process is: